Origin Architect: preserving cultural connotations throughout China

 Li Ji, the founder of Origin Architect says that the firm was established in 2010, keeping the alterations and conflicts of the world in mind.
 The firm aims to create harmony with respect to the complex environments through careful analysis and critical comprehension of each site where they operate.

 With this intention, Origin Architect is determined to experiment with innovative design processes to eventually convey to visitors and passers a bit of wisdom, some inspiration and a little happiness.

-Discover Origin Architect through a selection of their most impressive works:
+Origin Architect: 6 of their most impressive works:

 Refurbishment of Beijing Offset Printing Factory – Beijing, China